$\mathbb Z_{/p}\times \mathbb Z_{/p}$ actions on $S^n\times S^n$: Some comments on groups containing

 with the first nontrivial differential $d_{n+1}$.
 If $\alpha$ and $\gamma$ are the generators in degree $n$ of $H^*(X;\Z)$, with $\alpha^2=\gamma^2=0$, then $d_{n+1}(\alpha)=\bar\tau(\alpha,0)$, $d_{n+1}(\gamma)=\bar\tau(0,\gamma)$, and $k^{n+1}=d_{n+1}(\alpha)\oplus d_{n+1}(\gamma)$.

 Set $K$ to be the normal Abelian subgroup of $\Zp\times \Zp$ in $G$, and consider the restriction of the spectral sequence associated to the Borel fibration to the $K$ action.
 Then Proposition \ref{proposition:top-bottom-nonzero} and Corollary \ref{corollary:restrictions_on_transgression} can be sometimes be used to determine if $G$ can act freely on $X$.
-The first nontrivial differential for the restriction of the spectral sequence associated to Borel fibration to $K$ is
+The transgression for the first nontrivial differential of the restriction of the spectral sequence associated to Borel fibration to $K$ is

-Let $Res^G_K:H^*(G)\to H^*(K)$ be induced by the inclusion of $K$ into $G$.
-Since the Borel construction is natural, it follows that the $k$-invariant in the restricted case is $k^{n+1}_K=Res^G_K(d_{n+1}(\alpha))\oplus Res^G_K(d_{n+1}(\gamma))$.
+Let $\Res^G_K:H^*(G)\to H^*(K)$ be induced by the inclusion of $K$ into $G$.
+Since the Borel construction is natural, it follows that the $k$-invariant in the restricted case is $k^{n+1}_K=\Res^G_K(d_{n+1}(\alpha))\oplus \Res^G_K(d_{n+1}(\gamma))$.

 Suppose $G$ acts freely on $X$, so $H^*(X_{hG};\Z)\cong H^*(X/G;\Z)$ is finite-dimensional in each degree and vanishes above $2n$.
 It follows that the restriction to $K$ gives $H^*(X_{hK};\Z)\cong H^*(X/K;\Z)$ is also finite dimensional in each degree and vanishes above $2n$ as $K$ acts freely.
 If both $(d_{n+1})_K(\alpha)$ and $(d_{n+1})_K(\gamma)$ are zero in $H^{n+1}(K;\Z)/\lambda^{(n+1)/2}$, for some nonzero $\lambda\in H^2(K;\Z)$, then $X/K$ will fail to be finite dimensional by Corollary \ref{corollary:restrictions_on_transgression}, and we get a contradiction.
 Hence $G$ cannot act freely.